alexal1/Insomniac/docs/README.md

 add this argument to select an amount of sources from the scraping-list (sources are randomized).
 It can be a number (e.g. 4) or a range (e.g. 3-8)

-#### --scrapping-main-db-directory-name main-db-directory-name
-when using this parameter a scrapper will use a database file located under the provided directory.
-Use this parameter if you have multiple scrappers, and you want them to be synchronized within the same database in order to not scrape same accounts multiple times.
-By default scrapper account directory is used to store the scrapping history

 ### Special features
 Other features that are unblocked by [joining Patreon $10 tier](https://www.patreon.com/join/insomniac_bot):